madeofpendletonwool/PinePods/completed_todos.md

 This is the list of previous todos that are now completed

-Next Version:
+Next Minor Version:

 - [] Added Better Download support to the client versions.
-- [] Added Auto Skip options for intro and outros of podcasts
+- [] Manually adjust tags for podcast in podcast settings

 Version 0.6.0